Protik49/Open-Source-Contribution-Roadmap/README.md

 ## Introduction

 Welcome to the Open Source Contribution Roadmap!
-This comprehensive guide is designed to help developers at all levels navigate the world of open source contributions.
-Whether you're a beginner looking to make your first pull request or an experienced developer wanting to maintain your own project, this roadmap provides structured guidance for your open source journey.
+Developers of all skill levels will find this tutorial an invaluable resource for understanding and participating in the open source community.
+This roadmap offers a systematic direction for everyone starting out in the open source contribution.

 > "Open source is not just about code; it's about collaboration, community, and creating something greater than any individual could achieve alone."